Oskar Espina RuizClarinet

 He holds a Doctor in Musical Arts diploma from Stony Brook University and a Master in Fine Arts diploma from Purchase College Conservatory of Music, where his major teachers were Charles Neidich and Ayako Oshima.
 He has also studied with flutist Aurèle Nicolet while at the European Mozart Academy.

 Oskar Espina Ruiz held a clarinet faculty position at the Puerto Rico Conservatory of Music, in San Juan, PR, from 2009-2011.
-Currently he holds a clarinet artist / asst. professor position at the University of North Carolina School of the Arts and is artistic director of the Treetops Chamber Music Society, in Stamford, CT, and the Music Mountain Festival in Falls Village, CT, while keeping a busy concert schedule.
+Currently he is associate professor of clarinet at the University of North Carolina School of the Arts, and serves as artistic director at Chamber Music Wilmington, Treetops Chamber Music Society and Music Mountain Festival, while keeping a busy concert schedule.